 A comparison between Neo’s world and our own leads us to two options for evaluating reality.
 The first option is that Neo’s world is intended to be a true and faithful (if allegorical) representation of the nature of our world.
 In this interpretation, our universe is made to be lyrically and tragically worse than Plato’s cave: Horrifyingly, even the cave isn’t real!

 The other option is that Neo’s world is only a parallel world.
 His is similar to ours in easily identifiable ways — with similar computers, cars, steaks and telephones — just offering us an entertaining “what if” scenario; an apocalyptic parable about how the products of our minds and hands will (by the way) eventually enslave us as they did in Neo’s world.

 The clever trick in The Matrix is in the way in which we are drawn to see both universes simultaneously.
-Just as one is about to understand one or the other, we receive a mixed message and, confounding the two, we might then conclude, falsely, that our real universe must therefore be less real than we feared; that what we think we know is just an elaborately layered tissue of lies; that we are all each just moments away from a horrifying discovery that we have no freedom and that the very pursuit of knowledge is to blame.
-As with any explanation from mythology, none of these is true.
+Just as one is about to understand one or the other, we receive a mixed message and, confounding the two, we might then conclude, falsely, that our real universe must therefore be less real than we feared; that what we think we know are grotesque lies; that we are all each just moments away from a horrifying discovery that pursuit of knowledge is to blame for our lack of freedom.
+As with any explanation built on faulty premises, none of these is of necessity true.